CNN's Jim Acosta Heckled At Tampa Trump Rally

-According to The Independent, CNN‘s Chief White House Correspondent Jim Acosta was taunted and heckled at President Trump’s rally in Tampa, Florida Tuesday night.
+According to The Independent, CNN’s Chief White House Correspondent Jim Acosta was taunted and heckled at President Trump’s rally in Tampa, Florida, Tuesday night.

-During the rally, journalists were greeted by a crowd of the President’s supporters hurling insults and giving them the finger.
-One man in particular was even wearing a t-shirt that read, “F*** the media.”
+During the rally, journalists were greeted by a crowd of the president’s supporters hurling insults and giving them the finger.
+One man, in particular, was even wearing a t-shirt that read, “F*** the media.”

 While some supporters hurled out more general insults, others targeted Acosta and his network specifically.
 One woman shouted, “Hey Jim, you suck,” while another portion of the crowd chanted, “CNN sucks!”